0xMukesh/solidity-quickstart/blog.md

     }
    ```

-   Here are are creating a fixed array of name `data` and data type `string` and length of 3.
+   Here are creating a fixed array of name `data` and data type `string` and length of 3.
 We are trying to console log the second element of the array, which is `hello`.

    Let's try to run it now using `npx hardhat scripts/run.js`

-   **NOTE**: You need to change the name of the smart contract which you are compiling in `scripts/run.js` file.
+   **NOTE**: You need to change the name of the smart contract which you are compiling in the `scripts/run.js` file.

    **TADA** 🎉!
 It worked